bartosz-mccormick/bartosz-mccormick.github.io/content/posts/student-accessibility-analysis.md

 For many reasons, the peripheral location of the University of Bremen hinders the accessibility of students in the city.
 Additionally, it results in an undesirable consequence where students have to decide on a tradeoff between commuting time and local accessibility.
 In contrast, as one lives closer to Leipzig University, their commuting time decreases while their local accessibility increases.

  [^1]: The level of traffic stress (LTS) is a normative approach to evaluating cycling infrastructure.
 Rather than operational performance, the measure is based on Dutch design standards and aims to estimate the suitability of cycling infrastructure for various profiles of cyclists.
 R5 includes a [rough implementation](https://docs.conveyal.com/learn-more/traffic-stress) of this based on OpenStreetMap data.
-Click [here](../humboldtstrasse-redesign-for-cyclists) for another project I did involving LTS!
+Click [here](../humboldtstrasse-redesign-for-cyclists) to see another project I did involving LTS!